Boosted Top Tagging through Flavour-violating interactions at the LHC: Collider Analysis and Discussion

 \item{\bf Energy fraction of the subjets:}

-We carry forward our analysis with the dissection of fraction of the large-R jet energy repatriated among its constituent subjets.
-The energy fraction possessed by a subjet, present within the fat, collimated topjet is given by,

-In Figure \ref{Fig:17}, we present the energy fraction for the leading and subleading b-jets along with the c-jet for the signal and the combined SM backgrounds.
-The figure affirms that, the distribution of energy carried away by the subjets are distinct for the signal, the irreducible and the QCD backgrounds.
-Figure \ref{Fig:17} (left) shows that predominantly, 60\% energy of the topjet is carried away by the leading b-jet for the signal events, while the same distribution manifests into a flat nature for the irreducible background.
-The energy fraction possessed by the leading b-jet for the other background processes is charcterised by the irregularities.
-Figure \ref{Fig:17} (centre) depicts that, the sub-leading b-jet for the signal events carries $\sim$20\% of the topjet energy, while the same fraction reduces to $\sim$10\% for the irreducible background.
-For the QCD background the distribution peaks at $\sim$5\% and decays down exponentially.
-The fraction of the energy carried by the c-jet, shown in Figure \ref{Fig:17} (right), for the signal events peaks at $\sim$10\% and follows a slow exponential decay with a hump at $\sim$40\%.
-The reason behind this trait follows from our discussion on asymmetric energy distribution between the Higgs boson and the c-quark in the preceding sections.
-In contrast, all the background processes have a skewed distribution of the c-jet energy fraction that peaks around 80\% of the topjet energy.
+Next, we calculate the fraction of the large-R jet energy repatriated among its constituent subjets.
+The energy fraction possessed by a subjet, present within the large-R (top candidate) jet, is given by \bea {\Delta E_{T}^{subjet}~=~\frac{E_{subjet}}{E_{topjet}}} \eea Where, $E_{subjet}$= transverse energy of the subjet, $E_{topjet}$= transverse energy of the top candidate jet.
+In Figure \ref{Fig:17}, we present the energy fraction for leading and subleading b-tagged jets along with the c-tagged jet for the signal and the SM backgrounds.
+The figure on the left shows that predominantly, the 60\% energy of the large-R jet is carried away by the leading b-tagged jet for the signal events, while the same distribution manifests itself as a flat nature for the irreducible background.
+The energy fraction possessed by the leading b-tagged jet for the other background processes is characterized by the irregularities.
+Figure \ref{Fig:17} (center) shows that the sub-leading b-tagged jet for the signal events carries $\sim$ 20\% of the energy of the large-R jet, while the same fraction reduces to $\sim$10\% for the irreducible background.
+This implies somewhat asymmetric energy sharing among the (b-tagged) subjets.
+For the QCD background, the distribution peaks at $\sim$5\% and decays exponentially.
+The fraction of the energy carried by the c-tagged jet, shown in Figure \ref{Fig:17} (right), for the signal events peaks at $\sim$10\% and follows a slow exponential decay with a hump at $\sim$40\%.
+We have verified that the asymmetric energy distribution between the Higgs boson and the c-quark from the decay of top leads to such an observation.
+In contrast, all background processes, except the irreducible background, have a skewed distribution of the jet energy fraction of the c-tagged jet that peaks around 80\% of the topjet energy.